 forward slash (

 /).
-Non-UTF-8 characters interfere with various processes such as importing a Cloud Datastore backup into Google BigQuery.
+Non-UTF-8 characters interfere with various processes such as importing a Datastore mode export file into BigQuery.
 A forward slash could interfere with future functionality.

 - For a key that uses a numeric ID: